mvolkmann/blog/src/migrating-from-react-to-htmx.md

   In the htmx approach, the server returns new snippets of HTML that are inserted into the page, so it doesn't need reactivity.
-  For cases where there is state that never needs to be shared with the server, libraries like
+  For apps where there is state that never needs to be shared with the server, libraries like
   <a href="https://mvolkmann.github.io/blog/topics/#/blog/alpine/"
   target="_blank">Alpine</a> and